 Spending time outdoors can be a good thing, too much time can lead to repercussion.

-So while spending time outdoors breathing in fresh air can be a good thing, too much time can lead to repercussion.
-“Skin can also burn from the wind, increasing one’s risk for skin cancer in addition to premature aging of the skin,” says Board-certified Dermatologist, “Chronic wind burn damages the skin [and] leads to dryness and irritation to the skin, which can lead to cosmetic changes resulting in premature aging of the skin,” she notes, adding that wind burn coupled with sun burn could lead to increased skin cancer risk as well.
+So while spending time outdoors breathing in the fresh air can be a good thing, too much time can lead to repercussions.
+“Skin can also burn from the wind, increasing one’s risk for skin cancer in addition to premature aging of the skin,” says Board-certified Dermatologist, Robin Evans, M.D.“Chronic windburn damages the skin [and] leads to dryness and irritation to the skin, which can lead to cosmetic changes resulting in premature aging of the skin,” she notes, adding that windburn coupled with sunburn could lead to increased skin cancer risk as well.

 On top of that, runners might also be at risk of developing acne as excess sweat combined with dirt and bacteria might lead to clogged pores.